mendezjw/mendezjw.github.io/_posts/2017-04-21-plagiarism.md

 ---
 TL;DR: The public education system has become the source of the current plagiarism dilemma.

 Plagiarism has been a recurring problem in the public education system.
+Students are now turning to copying other peoples working as their own due to the high amount of stress on them to do well.
+Students now have to deal with the pressures of sustaining a GPA and writing a paper that will standout in their college process.